dair-iitd/OpenIE-standalone/README.md

     java -Xmx4g -XX:+UseConcMarkSweepGC -jar openie-assembly.jar

-The WordNet folder must be palced parallel to the jar, while running it.
+The WordNet folder must be placed parallel to the jar, while running it.

 ### Command Line Interface